misha2956/lab1_z2/README.md

-# lab1_z1
+# lab1 z2

-This projects checks whether the problem solution is valid
+This project is created to validate a board